 In short, we want our air conditioner to be efficient.

 Luckily, there’s a way to measure air conditioner efficiency.
 It’s a number, and it’s called the seasonal energy efficiency ratio (aka, SEER).
 Every AC has one.
 The higher the number, the more efficient the air conditioner.
 Seems simple enough, right?

 An AC’s SEER rating is just an average.

 Generally speaking, a higher SEER indicates a more efficient air conditioner.
-However, there are different variables involved that could make a given AC less or more efficient than another one in spite of its SEER rating.
+However, there are different variables involved that could make a given AC less or more efficient than another one despite its SEER rating.

 An AC’s EER can be calculated at any given moment using the AC’s current BTUh of output and its watts of energy input.
 SEER, on the other hand, is the average of an AC’s EER across an entire season.
 SEER, unlike EER, accounts for seasonal variations, even though your AC’s actual operational efficiency in late April may be very different from what it is in the middle of July!

-Just keep in mind that an AC rated at, say, 19 SEER won't always perform at 19 EER every time it runs.
-In fact, it may operate less efficiently under tougher conditions (e.g. a really hot day in July or August).
+Just keep in mind that an AC rated at, say, 19 SEER won’t always perform at 19 EER every time it runs.
+It may operate less efficiently under tougher conditions (e.g., a really hot day in July or August).

 High-SEER air conditioners aren’t always the most efficient air conditioners.